Previously, I wrote about the cyborg diet. Today, I want to not only elaborate on that post, but also engage in some self critique.

 Perhaps the crux of the problem falls in my narrow definition of “efficiency” (which, incidentally, I failed to properly define in the original post).
+Well, if you’re trying to build muscle, the best supplement for you is a protein supplement, I’ve listed a few supplements, just click here to find out which type of supplement protein is right for your body.
 Let me do so here: “efficiency,” as I used it previously, refers to a small amount of food that provides a large amount of energy (i.e. calories).
 Inefficiency then refers to a large amount of food which provides very little energy.
 Operationally, we can think of this in terms of a calories-per-ounce ratio, such that high calorie-per-ounce ratios indicate efficiency, and low calorie-per-ounce ratios indicate inefficiency.

 With this logic, my argument was not incorrect.
 Indeed, we see a growing cornucopia of inefficient foods/food practices and a growing market for them.
 These foods are tools in the “fight” against obesity, as car (rather than foot or bike) travel become increasingly structurally required, and calories become increasingly available for very little money.

 *Wait, what’s that you say, Jenny?
 Lots of calories for very little money?
 Gee, that seems pretty efficient to me.*